-Aurizona is characterized as a greenstone-hosted orogenic gold system.
-Mineralization occurs as structurally controlled gold deposits including the Piaba deposit, which is currently being mined.
-Piaba, Boa Esperança, and Tatajuba deposits are on and adjacent to the Aurizona Shear Zone (ASZ), a regional northeast-striking structure.
-These deposits are hosted by Paleoproterozoic volcano-sedimentary and intrusive rocks of the São Luis Craton (SLC), an eastern extension of the Guyana Shield which contains several major Proterozoic gold deposits including Las Cristinas, Omai, and Rosebel, extending from Venezuela to Brazil.
-Geology at Aurizona is dominated by volcano-sedimentary sequences of the 2.23-2.24 Ga Aurizona Group, and granitoids of the Tromaí Intrusive Suite.
+Aurizona mineralization is characterized as a greenstone-hosted orogenic gold system.
+Mineralization occurs as structurally-controlled gold deposits including the Piaba deposit, which is currently being mined.
+Piaba, Boa Esperança, Tatajuba and Genipapo deposits are on and adjacent to the Aurizona Shear Zone, a regional northeast-striking structure.
+Touro is 16 km southwest of the Aurizona mine which hosts gold mineralization within an intrusive unit.
+These deposits are hosted by Paleoproterozoic volcano-sedimentary and intrusive rocks of the São Luis Craton, an eastern extension of the Guyana Shield which contains several major Proterozoic gold deposits including Las Cristinas, Omai, and Rosebel, extending from Venezuela to Brazil.

+Aurizona geology is dominated by volcano-sedimentary sequences of the 2.23-2.24 Ga Aurizona Group, and granitoids of the Tromaí Intrusive Suite.
 The Aurizona Group is comprised of felsic, intermediate, and mafic volcanic and volcaniclastic rocks, as well as metasedimentary rocks.
 The bedrock units are covered by Phanerozoic sedimentary basin deposits and recent coastal sediments.

-Gold mineralization at Piaba and the other deposits is generally associated with subvertical tabular zones of intense shearing and quartz-carbonate-sericite±chlorite hydrothermal alteration.
+Gold mineralization at Piaba and the other deposits is generally associated with subvertical tabular zones of intense shearing and hydrothermal alteration consisting of quartz-carbonate- sericite±chlorite.
 Quartz±carbonate shear veins are the primary host for gold mineralization with flat to shallow dipping quartz±carbonate extensional veins also carrying gold.
-Pyrite is the dominant sulphide with minor arsenopyrite and rare pyrrhotite, except at Tatajuba where arsenopyrite mineralization is commonly observed.
-Native gold is observed within the grey shear veins, commonly along vein margins.
+Pyrite is the dominant sulphide with lesser arsenopyrite or pyrrhotite, except at Tatajuba and Touro where arsenopyrite mineralization is commonly observed.
+Native gold is observed within the grey shear veins, commonly occurring along vein margins.

-A mature regolith profile has developed across Aurizona with distinct effects on geochemical dispersion and physical properties within each domain type.
-The mineralized sequence is weathered to a vertical depth of more than 60 m, below which primary gold mineralization occurs in fresh, sulphide-bearing rocks.
+An aerially extensive regolith profile has developed across Aurizona with distinct effects on geochemical dispersion and physical properties within each regolith domain type.
+The regolith profile overprints mineralization and can extend to vertical depths of more than 60 m, and is underlain by fresh, sulphide-bearing rocks that host primary gold mineralization.

-Exploration at Aurizona since 2007 has been operated by MASA working out of the Aurizona Mine camp.
-The exception is the work performed by AngloGold on the regional greenfields joint venture between 2016 and 2018, which was operated by AngloGold personnel.
-In May 2016, AngloGold entered into earn-in joint venture agreement (JV) on Equinox Gold's greenfields concessions at Aurizona.
+Exploration since 2007 has been operated by MASA working out of the Aurizona camp.
+The exception is the work performed by AngloGold Ashanti Holdings plc (Anglogold) on the regional greenfields joint venture between 2016 and 2018, which was operated by AngloGold personnel.
+In May 2016, AngloGold entered into earn-in JV agreement on Equinox Gold's Greenfields Concessions at Aurizona.
 The JV covered approximately 1,700 km2 of regional exploration ground.
-Roughly \$9 million in expenditures was spent on exploration including completion of more than 43,000 line-kilometres of airborne geophysics, approximately 10,000 metres of drilling, and soil geochemistry and geologic mapping surveys.
+Roughly \$9 M in expenditures was spent on exploration including completion of more than 43,000 line-kilometres of airborne geophysics, approximately 10,000 m of drilling, and soil geochemistry and geologic mapping surveys.
 In August 2018, the JV was terminated, and Equinox Gold retained its 100% interest in the greenfield concessions.
-Equinox and JV non-drilling exploration activities are summarized below.
+Non-drilling exploration activities at Aurizona are summarized below.